 - When combined with red berries or dried fruit, they give your body a boost of vitamin C.

 For chocolate to be a good choice, it should have more than 70% cocoa, and preferably without any added sugar.

 Dark chocolate has antioxidants that prevent cardiovascular disease, reduce cholesterol levels, and regulate blood pressure.

 Avocado has healthy fats for your body.
-Its delicious flavor is ideal for substituting butter, margarine, and mayonnaise.

 - It’s a perfect ingredient for salads.